harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 A driving fold is not a special type of edge, but rather a relationship between an edge in one feature and a feature "spanning" that edge.
 A feature is said to span a fold when it is drawn on top of an existing fold, so that it has horizontal folds both above and below the fold it spans — as shown in figure 1.12.

  An edge can be the driving fold for more than one feature, but each feature has only one driving fold (if there are multiple potential driving edges at the same height, the leftmost edge is selected).
 The driving fold is important for calculating parent-child relationships between features: a feature's parent is the feature that contains it's driving fold^[The exception to this rule is holes — a hole's parent is the feature that contains it.].
-These parent-child relationships are described in more detail in the Chapter \ref{} section \nameref{nested-features} on page \pageref{nested-features}. **>>TODO: FIX BROKEN REF**
+These parent-child relationships are described in more detail in the Chapter \ref{inteface-data-structures}, section \nameref{hierarchy} on page \pageref{hierarchy} and in @mallen.

 ###Fold Orientation

  ![Kirigami fold pattern (@maekawas-theorem).](figures/33_UI_Interface_Data_Structures/maekawas-theorem.png)

 Traditionally, kirigami patterns indicate direction for folds: "mountain/hill" or "valley".
-These folds form angles in opposite directions — mountain folds are pinched away from the paper surface, while valley folds are pinched into the surface. **>>TODO: CITE A BOOK**  In Foldlings, edge orientations are determined by iterating through the plane tree structure described by @mallen.
+These folds form angles in opposite directions — mountain folds are pinched away from the paper surface, while valley folds are pinched into the surface (@chatani_pop-up_1986).
+In Foldlings, edge orientations are determined by iterating through the plane tree structure described by @mallen.

 ##Planes